Art school in New York.

 The ability to pause, align and connect with the world rather than try and conquer it.

-Traits that I find every bit as valuable as the wonderful exuberance of youth.
+Traits that are just as valuable as the wonderful exuberance of youth.